DimensionDev/Holoflows-Kit/api-documents/kit.liveselector.md

 ## LiveSelector class

-Create a live selector that can continuously select the element you want
+Create a live selector that can continuously select the element you want.

-call `#evaluateOnce` to evaluate the element.
-Falsy will be ignored.

 <b>Signature:</b>